enthought/ets/docs/source/eeps/eep-1.rst

 -------

-In general, library code should not do any logging configuration: for example, setting levels on loggers, calling ``logging.BasicConfig``, or creating ``logging.Handler`` or ``logging.Filter`` objects.
+In general, library code should not do any logging configuration: for example, setting levels on loggers, calling ``logging.basicConfig``, or creating ``logging.Handler`` or ``logging.Filter`` objects.
 Library code should restrict itself to creating loggers via the usual